 K3 - Climate-neutral Klagenfurt Clinic

 As part of Klagenfurt on Lake Wörthersee's climate neutrality ambitions, the focus is on the development of climate-neutral districts with a wide variety of functions and uses in the city area.
-In collaboration with the state hospital operating company - KABEG, a climate neutrality roadmap for the Klagenfurt clinic district is being developed with scientific support from JOANNEUM RESEARCH Forschungsgesellschaft mbH.
+In collaboration with the state hospital operating company - KABEG, a climate neutrality roadmap for the Klagenfurt clinic district had been developed with scientific support from JOANNEUM RESEARCH Forschungsgesellschaft mbH.

 Short Description